 So why is Implied Volatility so crucial for the options trader?
 One reason is, because as a rule, the price of an option will always revert to its fair value over its remaining life.
 This means that, if you 'buy to open' an option when its IV is too high, then even if the price of the underlying stock goes as you anticipated, the option price itself may not increase in value.

 In fact, it is not uncommon for such a setup to result in favorable stock price movement but loss on the option trade, because the option has retreated back to its fair value.

 So, for example, if you were to buy a 30 day option that was 20% overpriced - it would depreciate 20% over the next 30 days - possibly more - depending on movements in volatility of the underlying.

 But the reverse is also true.
-If you buy an option at a bargain because its option volatility factor is low, you might even make a profit if the underlying price movement is slightly unfavourable.
-And if the stock price movement is favourable, your profit can be spectacular.
+If you buy an option at a bargain because its option volatility factor is low, you might even make a profit if the underlying price movement is slightly unfavorable.
+And if the stock price movement is favorable, your profit can be spectacular.

 Here are two simple rules to remember when assessing whether an option is a good buy.

 1. The 20 day and 50 day HV of the stock are both less than its 90 day Historical Value.
 The ideal long option trade would be where the 20 day is lower than the 50, which is less than the 90.
 This is not essential but it means that the stock volatility in the short term is likely to trend toward the longer term volatility.

 2. Compare the 20 day HV of the stock with the Implied Volatility in the current price of the option.
 If option volatility (IV) is less than the stock HV, it is a good buy.